-5.106.4.1.2 Long-term bicycle parking.
-For new buildings with over 10 tenant-occupants or for additions or alterations that add 10 or more tenant vehicular parking spaces, provide secure bicycle parking for 5 percent of the tenant vehicular parking spaces being added, with a minimum of one space.
-Acceptable parking facilities shall be convenient from the street and shall meet the following:

-- 1. Covered, lockable enclosures with permanently anchored racks for bicycles; - 2.
-Lockable bicycle rooms with permanently anchored racks; or

-3. Lockable, permanently anchored bicycle lockers.
+- 5.106.4.1.2 Long-term bicycle parking.
+For new buildings with 10 or more tenant-occupants or for additions or alterations that add 10 or more tenant vehicular parking spaces, provide secure bicycle parking for 5 percent of the tenant vehicular parking spaces being added, with a minimum of one space.
+Acceptable parking facilities shall be convenient from the street and shall meet one of the following: - Covered, lockable enclosures with permanently anchored racks for bicycles; - 2.
+Lockable bicycle rooms with permanently anchored racks; or - 3.
+Lockable, permanently anchored bicycle lockers.